mytutorcode/game-of-tennis-refactoring-kata/README.md

 # Game of Tennis Refactoring Kata

+# Time Limit

+1 hour (60 mins)

 # Situation

-The Wimbledon Tennis Company contracted a freelance software developer to create a tennis scoring application.
+The Wimbledon Tennis Company employed a software developer to create a tennis scoring application.

 Unfortunately the developer has been stranded on vacation in a remote area with no internet connection.

 The Wimbledon Tennis Company needs the application to be deployed to production as soon as possible!

-You have been hired to evaluate the codebase of this application and make any necessary changes to it.
+You have been hired by the company to evaluate the codebase of this application and make any necessary changes to it.

-The desired outcome of this should be that the application functions and performs well to the specified business rules in production.
+The desired outcome of this should be that the application functions and performs to the specified business requirements.

 # Business Rules